Guide to the Hollywood Neighborhood in Portland, Oregon

 Walking in Hollywood

 Walking in Hollywood means more than taking an evening stroll in the neighborhood.
-It means that you can walk to the library, restaurants, and to the Hollywood theatre for a movie.
+It means that you can walk to the library, restaurants, and to the Hollywood theater for a movie.

-Here is a walk that takes you are close to the Grant Park neighborhood:
+Here are two walks in the Grant Park neighborhood:

 More About Hollywood